 - Test results will be available 4 days later.

 Community Testing is provided by Mako Medical.
 Se habla Español.

-Results from MAKO Medical testing sites will be available four days after testing.
+Results will be available 4 days after testing, by:

-If you have mild symptoms, follow the instructions on how to isolate.
-If you think you need medical advice, consider a telehealth visit or nurseline advice before seeking in-person care.
-Medical professionals can help you decide what medications to use to treat your symptoms.
+If you or your employee test positive for COVID: Follow the instructions on how to isolate if you or your employee have only mild symptoms.
+For medical advice, consider a telehealth visit or nurseline advice before seeking in-person care.
+Medical professionals can advise on what medications to use to treat any symptoms.

-For additional information on testing including the types of test in Colorado, visit Colorado Department of Public Health and Environment.
+For additional information on testing, including the types of tests in Colorado, visit Colorado Department of Public Health and Environment.